0chain/zboxcli/README.md

 ## Finalise allocation

 `alloc-fini` finalises an expired allocation.
+An allocation becomes expired when the expiry time has passed followed by a period equal to the challenge completion period.

+Any remaining min lock payment to the blobber will be funded from the allocation's write pools.
+Any available money in the challenge pool returns to the allocation's owner.

-When an allocation expires, after its challenge completion time (after the expiration), it can be finalised by the owner or one of the allocation blobbers.
+An allocation can be finalised by the owner or one of the allocation blobbers.

 | Parameter  | Required | Description   | Valid Values |
 |------------|----------|---------------|--------------|